nav-e/range-anxiety-research-/README.md

 * $ ./mulpol.wls
 * $ ./rangeroutes.wls

-* In each case, a .gif file is created in the range-anxiety folder.
+* In each case, a Dynamic .nb file is created in the range-anxiety folder.
+* Click on Enable Dynamics in each of these .nb files and you can navigate to different positions in the map.